-F-3 Check Application
+E-3 Check Application

 Checks do not apply to dataset terminations or cancellations, except where the check description explicitly states it applies in case of a termination or cancellation.

 The checks apply to each HDF5 file which constitutes a dataset (in the S-100 sense of “dataset” as an entire HDF5 file).